wokket/rust-hl7/readme.md

 Totally kind of like production ready!

-The first cut was intended to parse from a multiline text blob into a tree of string slices, representing all the different facets of info.
 This second cut provides consistent structure down to the sub-sub-field, efficient accessors to shared string reference data, with standardized implementations of common functionality.

-Interpreting these facets (type conversion, determining which fields they represent etc) is a future problem.
+Interpreting these facets (type conversion, determining which fields they represent etc) is a future problem... there is **no plan whatsoever** for message conformance checks or anything of that nature.

+This library is trying to provide the _tooling_ you need to build robust HL7 based systems, without dictating _how_ you go about it.
+There's no one-size-fits-all here, so we try to provide a box of separate tools rather than a full framework.

 ### Intended Features and Design Notes:
 - [x] Initially use hl7 default separator chars